 - Gas/air mix

-This tool will test compression, that in turn will help you identify common issues like head gasket failure, sticking valves or worn/broken piston rings.
+This tool will test compression, which in turn will help you identify common issues like head gasket failure, sticking valves, or worn/broken piston rings.

 Modern lawn mower engines use a compression release valve which helps them start.
 The trouble is, that a compression release valve will, on some engines, cause an incorrect compression test reading.